whisthq/whist/protocol/android/README.md

 7: In the main directory (`protocol`), run `make .` (or whatever the equivalent command is for your system)

+8: THIS STEP SHOULD EVENTUALLY BE REMOVED: change the host IP address in `android/src/main/java/org/libsdl/app/SDLActivity.java` in the `getArguments` method.

+9: In Android Studio, click File > Sync Project with Gradle Files

-8: Open the project folder with android studio and compile.
+10: Open the project folder with android studio and compile.
 The apk will be released in the folder app/build/outputs/apk/release